fbueti/stevens-scheduler-2.0/README.md

 *dependencies* are all that's necessary for a production environment.

+On macOs (and maybe windows???), there are a few dependencies that aren't included in the distribution.
+You may need:
+- pngquant

 ## Notes
 In later version, the client will be migrated to a single page app.